Features Built for

 When plans change — as they always do — everyone in the group is updated in real time.
 No forwarded messages, no missed updates.

 Yes.
-Droozi is completely free to download and use on iOS and Android.
-All core features — future pins, events, RSVP management, LinkedIn import — are included at no cost.
+Droozi is free to download and use on iOS and Android.
+Current core features — future pins, events, RSVP management, Google Calendar travel prompts, and LinkedIn import — are included at no cost.

 A future pin lets you mark where you plan to be on a specific date or date range.
 For example: 'New York City, Oct 14–17'.
 You choose who can see it — all contacts, selected people, or no one.
 Until you publish the pin it remains fully private.